 WHY CONSENSES IN SCHOOLS?

-Sally has been taking Consenses Curriculum & Workshop into schools (Berklee College of Music, Brimmer & May, Tabor Academy, Walnut Hill and Shady Hill School, West Tisbury, Martha’s Vineyard Charter, Wellesly to name a few) to boost Social Emotional Learning (SEL) and inspire empathy and perspective taking skills.
+Consenses Curriculum has been introduced into schools around the country (Berklee College of Music, Brimmer & May, Tabor Academy, Walnut Hill and Shady Hill School, West Tisbury, Martha’s Vineyard Charter, Wellesly to name a few) to boost Social Emotional Learning (SEL) and inspire empathy and perspective taking skills.
 She has seen amazing advancements in student’s empathy and tolerance through this work.
-What Students, Parents & Teachers are saying:
+Here’s what Students, Parents & Teachers are saying:

 “I think Consenses and its presentation was very grand.
 To see us all working together while not knowing who you are working with or even what age, it was very grand when everything was revealed.”

 “I think Consenses has been one of the most enlightening, eye-opening projects I have learned about in a very long time and it has truly changed the way I will perceive and understand art for the rest of my life.
 At first I wasn’t sure what it meant or the process behind it but as soon as you explained it I fell in love with it!
 I think this relates to all mediums of art, entertainment, and life.
 I also found it fascinating how most of the chains came full circle and every piece in some way related to the original image.
 I can’t say enough about the project and I’m going to keep sharing it with others who would appreciate its purpose and reason for being created.
 I can say this is a project I will never forget and I’m so excited that Janie is going to continue it though our semester!
 I hope that I can work on a project as inspiring and exciting as this during my career.
 Thank you so much!”

 “Thank you so much for sharing Consenses with us.
 It was wonderful to hear you speak about the project and the inspiration behind it.
 I appreciate and cherish more how people around me see life, and while it may be different from my own perspective, it is equally valid and genuine.”